Roger Corman: Peak of New World

 Death Race 2000 (1975), written by Robert Thom and directed by Paul Bartel, was a big hit, earning $4 million.
 It helped inspire a series of car chase movies: Cannonball (1976), directed by Bartel; Eat My Dust!
 (1976), directed by Griffith starring Ron Howard, which led to a follow-up, Grand Theft Auto (1978), Howard's directorial debut.
-There was also The Great Texas Dynamite Chase (1976), Deathsport (1978) and Smokey Bites the Dust (1981).
+Other films from the same period included The Great Texas Dynamite Chase (1976), Deathsport (1978), and Smokey Bites the Dust (1981).

 New World's trailers were cut by Joe Dante and Alan Arkush.
 Corman gave them the chance to direct together, with Hollywood Boulevard (1976), which used outtakes from other New World films.
 It was successful enough for Corman to give both men jobs directing features on their own: Dante with Piranha (1978) and Arkush with Rock 'n' Roll High School (1979).

 Piranha was written by John Sayles, who had been discovered by Corman's story editor, Frances Doel.
-Sayles later wrote The Lady in Red (1979) for Corman, which was directed by Lewis Teague.
+Sayles later wrote The Lady in Red (1979) for Corman, which was directed by Lewis Teague and featured the first score by James Horner.

 Other popular films around this time included Tidal Wave (1975), a Japanese film to which Corman added some extra footage, and Jackson County Jail (1976).
 He also financed I Never Promised You a Rose Garden.
-Less popular was Avalanche (1979), a disaster film directed by Corey Allen.
+Less popular was Avalanche (1979), a disaster film directed by Corey Allen, which only grossed $87,000 on a budget of $6.5 million.

-For Universal he made Fast Charlie... the Moonbeam Rider (1979), directed by Carver.
-He financed Bogdanovich's Saint Jack (1979).
+For Universal, he made Fast Charlie... the Moonbeam Rider (1979), directed by Carver.
+He produced Bogdanovich's Saint Jack (1979).

-Corman was criticised when he insisted on the addition of footage featuring a rape for Humanoids from the Deep (1980).
+Corman was criticized when he insisted on the addition of footage featuring a rape for Humanoids from the Deep (1980).
+Similarly, in Galaxy of Terror, as noted on Schlock and Awe...some, "Corman promised the investors that the film would feature a Taaffe O'Connell sex-scene and a gruesome death-scene as-well.
+To save time, Corman put the two together.
+The actress agreed to a nude scene, but NOT a rape scene.
+Corman isn't the kind of man who takes no for an answer, and after some contract renegotiation, O'Connell agreed to being raped to death by a giant worm-monster.
+Money... it does amazing things."

 The success of Star Wars inspired New World's most expensive film yet, Battle Beyond the Stars (1981).
 This film required extensive special effects, prompting Corman to buy a movie studio in Main Street Venice for $1.5 million.
 Corman made a TV film for CBS, The Georgia Peaches (1980).

 Battle Beyond the Stars was so successful Corman had its footage and music score reused in other films such as Galaxy of Terror (1981) and Forbidden World (1982).

-He picked up a film called The Personals (1983) which enjoyed success.
+Corman picked up a film called The Personals (1983) that enjoyed success.